mozilla/ecosystem-platform/docs/relying-parties/how-tos/device-registration.md

 sidebar_label: Device Registration (Sync)
 ---

-# Firefox Accounts Device Registration
+# Mozilla accounts Device Registration

-When using Firefox Accounts to connect a device to Firefox Sync, it is possible to annotate the device's authentication token with additional metadata to improve the user experience.
+When using Mozilla accounts to connect a device to Firefox Sync, it is possible to annotate the device's authentication token with additional metadata to improve the user experience.
 Through the Device Registration API, a device can:

 - Customize the way it appears in the list of connected devices, by providing a display name and device type.
 - Subscribe to push notification events by providing a webpush subscription endpoint.